Tuesday, August 29, 2006

 byte[] rawValue = SystemState.GetValue (SystemProperty.Time) as byte[];

-value = BitConverter.ToInt64 (rawValue, 0);
+long value = BitConverter.ToInt64 (rawValue, 0);

 DateTime time = DateTime.FromFileTime (value);